saumyabansal-cs22/JS-Challenger/README.md

 Every single value in JavaScript can be transformed to a boolean value.

-To do so, we can make use of the Boolean() function.
+To do so, we can make use of the Boolean() Function.

 console.log(Boolean(2));